 ‘Monomer’ means a substance which is capable of forming covalent bonds with a sequence of additional like or unlike molecules under the conditions of the relevant polymer-forming reaction used for the particular process.

-Size-based nomenclature within the dimensions’ limits include: “nanoplastics” (1 nm to < 100 µm); “large microplastics” (100 µm to 2.5 cm)
+Size-based nomenclature within the dimensions’ limits include:

+“nanoplastics” (1 nanometer to <100 nanometers);

+“sub-micron plastics” (100 nanometers to <1 micrometer);

+“small microplastics” (1 micrometer to < 100 micrometers);

+“large microplastics” (100 micrometers to <5 millimeters).

 BACKGROUND

+Monitoring Authority Health and Safety Code sections 116271 and 116400 provide authority to the State Water Board to issue monitoring orders to public water systems in accordance with conditions specified by the State Water Board, which shall be reported on a quarterly basis, unless the State Water Board finds that reasonable action requires more or less frequent analysis.
+Furthermore, Health and Safety Code section 116530 grants the State Water Board authority to issue monitoring orders to public water systems3 to submit technical reports including, but not limited, to water quality information in the form and format and at intervals specified by the State Water Board.

-Health Effects State Water Board staff in collaboration with the Southern California Coastal Water Research Project and subject matter experts conducted research regarding the human health impacts of microplastics.
-A principal research finding relevant to monitoring is that microplastics smaller than 10 μm in length have an increased likelihood of causing adverse health effects in mammals and should be prioritized for monitoring when possible.
-There is insufficient evidence at the time of writing this Policy to issue a notification level or other numerical guidance for microplastics.
+Health Effects Health and Safety Code section 116376, subdivision (b)(3) requires the State Water Board to consider issuing a notification level or other guidance to aid consumer interpretations of testing results for microplastics.
+State Water Board staff, in collaboration with the Southern California Coastal Water Research Project (SCCWRP) and subject matter experts, conducted research regarding the human health impacts of microplastics, and determined that there was insufficient evidence to issue a notification level or other numerical guidance for microplastics due to significant data gaps with respect to the concentrations at which effects occur in mammals, toxicity effect mechanisms (which are necessary to generalize across different particle shapes, sizes, and chemistries), and exposure through food and other potentially significant sources.4 While numerical guidance could not be developed, this research determined that microplastics smaller than 10 micrometers in length have an increased likelihood of causing adverse health effects in mammals and should be prioritized for monitoring when possible.
+While available analytical methods reliably quantify microplastics as small as 20 micrometers in length (Attachment D), such data is useful for estimating concentrations of smaller particles that are more relevant for human health through the application of well-conserved size distributions.
+4 Although a notification level or other numerical guidance was not developed, State Water Board staff developed qualitative health-based guidance language to aid consumers in their interpretation of monitoring results.

-When applicable, qualitative health-based guidance language should be communicated to consumers to aid interpretation of monitoring results to fulfill the requirement of Health and Safety Code section 116376, subdivision (b)(3).
-Recommended health-based guidance language for aiding consumer interpretations of findings of microplastics in drinking water (or source waters used for drinking water) is as follows:

-“Studies of rodents exposed to some types of microplastics through drinking water indicate potentially adverse effects, including on the reproductive system.
-However, more research is needed to understand potential human health implications and at what concentrations adverse effects may occur.
-Therefore, California is monitoring microplastics in drinking water to understand its occurrence and is supporting ongoing research.”

 Methodology

 Analytical Methods

-State Water Board staff in collaboration with the Southern California Coastal Water Research Project conducted an inter-laboratory comparison study (“Method Study”) to standardize methodologies for extracting and analyzing microplastics in drinking water.
-Either of the two following standard operating protocols shall be used for routine monitoring by water systems receiving monitoring orders:
+State Water Board staff, in collaboration with the SCCWRP, conducted an inter-laboratory comparison study (“Method Study”) to standardize methodologies for extracting and analyzing microplastics in drinking water.
+Two standardized analytical methods were developed through this study, which have undergone revisions since their introduction.

-Raman spectroscopy (Attachment B)
+Infrared spectroscopy (Attachment C)

-Infrared spectroscopy (Attachment C).
+Raman spectroscopy (Attachment D).